top of page

 About Us

+Our robust translational research program contributes to improving diagnosis, developing new markers of prognosis, and discovering therapeutic targets that can enhance and further the development of treatment trials aimed at treating the underlying biology of FTD and related disorders.
 The Penn FTD Center also works in close collaboration with neurodegenerative disease centers including the Center for Neurodegenerative Disease Research (CNDR), the Alzheimer’s Disease Research Center (ADRC), the Penn Memory Center, the Penn Comprehensive ALS Center, and the Parkinson's Disease and Movement Disorders Center.
-All of these centers have a rich history of collaboration and have contributed many important discoveries to our understanding of neurodegenerative disease, and especially frontotemporal degeneration.
+All of these centers have a rich history of collaboration and have contributed many important discoveries to our understanding of neurodegenerative disease, especially FTD.
+We also collaborate on these projects with other stakeholders, both nationally and internationally.
+The knowledge we gain helps our collaborators worldwide move the scientific understanding of disease forward and improve diagnosis and treatment.

-The Penn FTD Center provides an excellent training environment for undergraduate students, graduate students, clinical fellows, and research fellows to facilitate the education of the next generation of world-leading frontotemporal degeneration experts.
+In addition to our specialty care clinic, interdisciplinary research program, and participation in several first-in-humans clinical trials, the Penn FTD Center provides an excellent training environment for undergraduate students, graduate students, clinical fellows, and research fellows.
+We are committed to the education of the next generation of world-leading frontotemporal degeneration experts.

 Honoring Penn FTD Center Founder